ShaikAzharuddin/Authentication-Client/README.md

 The first three pieces of information are used to configure the SSL connection from your server to the RTCC Cloud.

-- authCA.pem: This is a certificate authority that verifies the identity of the RTCC server.
+- authCA.crt: This is a certificate authority that verifies the identity of the RTCC server.
 - client.p12: This is a container that contains a key and certificate that verifies the identity of your server to the RTCC Cloud.
 - passphrase: This is password that unlocks the .p12 file.